danfuzz/samizdat/doc/language-guide/04-operators.md

-Within an expression (as opposed to in a variable declaration), `=` indicates assignment. `lvalue` is an expression that must be a valid assignment target.
+Within an expression (as opposed to in a variable declaration), `=` indicates assignment. `lvalue` is an expression that must be a valid value reference (assignment target).

+In general, the `lvalue` is evaluated before the `expression`, and the result of the overall expression is the same as the evaluated result of `expression`. `expression` must not evaluate to void.

-In general, the `lvalue` is evaluated before the `expression`.
-Beyond that, the specific meaning of an assignment expression depends on the kind of lvalue; see those for more details.
+Beyond that, the specific meaning of an assignment expression depends on what sort of reference `lvalue` is; see those for more details.

 **Note:** Currently, the only valid kind of lvalue is a getter/setter expression (see which).